-If these requirements are met, Medicare will allow the patient a one time visit with an employee or medical director of the hospice facility for an interview for hospice care.
-This interview will discuss pain management needs, counseling and any advanced care planning that must be done.
+If these requirements are met, Medicare will allow the patient a one-time visit with an employee or medical director of the hospice facility for an interview for hospice care.
+This interview will discuss pain management needs, counselling and any advanced care planning that must be done.

-This interview can only be given to patients with a terminal diagnosis, who have not made a hospice election as of yet and those who have not had previous pre-election services.
-Other requirements may be needed depending on the state of residence for the patient.
+This interview can only be given to patients with a terminal diagnosis who have not made a hospice election as of yet and those who have not had previous pre-election services.
+Other requirements may be needed depending on the state of residence of the patient.

 - Medical social services

 - Inpatient care

 - Aides and homemaker services